-- (1) Within 90 calendar days after the date of the notification, the owner or operator shall submit the FSA, including recommended provisional SO2 emission control strategies as necessary, to the executive director of the TCEQ. - (2) As part of the FSA, the owner or operator shall conduct a root cause analysis of the circumstances surrounding the cause of the determination of failure to attain or failure to meet RFP, including a review and consideration of the following: - (A) for all causes of the determination of failure to attain or failure to meet RFP, at a minimum, hourly mass emissions of SO2 from each SO2 source subject to this division; and - (B) for a determination of failure to attain based on ambient air monitor data or modeling data, at a minimum, the meteorological conditions recorded at the monitor or other relevant meteorological data, including the frequency distribution of wind direction temporally correlated with SO2 readings greater than 75 parts per billion at the monitor for which the EPA's determination of failure to attain was made; and any emissions event that may have occurred.
+(1) Within 90 calendar days after the date of the notification, the owner

+(2) As part of the FSA, the owner or operator shall conduct a root cause analysis of the circumstances surrounding the cause of the determination of failure to attain or failure to meet RFP, including a review and consideration of the following:

+(A) for all causes of the determination of failure to attain or failure to meet RFP, at a minimum, hourly mass emissions of SO2 from each SO2 source subject to this division; and

+(B) for a determination of failure to attain based on ambient air monitor data or modeling data, at a minimum, the meteorological conditions recorded at the monitor or other relevant meteorological data, including the frequency distribution of wind direction temporally correlated with SO2 readings greater than 75 parts per billion at the monitor for which the EPA's determination of failure to attain was made; and any emissions exceptional event that may have occurred.
 The root cause analysis and associated records used to conduct the audit must consider information on the days that monitored exceedances occurred during the time period that the EPA evaluated in making the failure to attain determination.

-The owner or operator of the Arcosa LWS LLC Lightweight Streetman plant shall comply with the requirements of this subchapter no later than January 1, 2025.
+The owner or operator of the Arcosa LWS LLC Lightweight Streetman plant site (Regulated Entity Number 100211283) shall comply with the requirements of this subchapter as soon as practicable, but no later than January 1, 2025.